Gwyneth Paltrow scores court win that means more than $1 – KION546

 Sanderson himself questioned afterward whether the lawsuit was worth it and said he believed that people tend to naturally trust celebrities like Paltrow.

-Juror Samantha Imrie said in an interview on Good Morning America that it was evidence, not Paltrow’s celebrity, that swayed the jury.
+Juror Samantha Imrie said in an interview on Good Morning America said it was evidence, not Paltrow’s celebrity that swayed the jury.
 She said Sanderson seemed to be telling “his truth” but she thought it was “distorted.”
 Imrie, a 31-year-old nurse, said she found Paltrow’s testimony convincing.

 “I think, you know, there was in the back of my mind, ‘Yes, this woman’s an actress,’ and you know, I took that into account,” Imrie said.
 “But, I didn’t feel that she had a reason to lie under oath.
 She’s always in the spotlight, so she always has to be honest.”